WHO says its deal with Israel will allow limited pauses in Gaza fighting for polio vaccinations

 An Israeli official said before the plan was announced that there was expected to be some sort of tactical pause to allow vaccinations to take place.
 The official had spoken on condition of anonymity before the plan was finalized.

-Israel didn’t immediately comment Thursday on the vaccination campaign.
+Israel didn’t immediately comment Thursday.
 The Israeli army has previously announced limited pauses in limited areas to allow international humanitarian operations.

-WHO said health workers need to vaccinate at least 90% of children in Gaza to stop the transmission of polio.

-“I’m not going to say this is the ideal way forward.
-But this is a workable way forward,” Peeperkorn said of the humanitarian pauses.
-Later he added, “It will happen and should happen because we have an agreement.”

-The campaign comes after 10-month-old Abdel-Rahman Abu El-Jedian was partially paralyzed by a mutated strain of the virus that vaccinated people shed in their waste.
+The campaign comes after 10-month-old Abdel-Rahman Abu El-Jedian was partially paralyzed by a mutated strain of the virus that vaccinated people shed in their waste, scientists say.
 The baby boy was not vaccinated because he was born just before Oct.
 7, when Hamas militants attacked Israel and Israel launched a retaliatory offensive on Gaza.

 He is one of hundreds of thousands of children who missed vaccinations because of the fighting between Israel and Hamas.